stackery/wild-rydes-workshop/02-user-management.md

 ### 1. Add a User Pool resource

 Add a Cognito User Pool resource to manage *Wild Rydes* users.
 Click the **Add Resource** button in the top right of screen.
 Then click on the _User Pool_ resource (or drag it) onto the canvas.
 This will add a new resource named _UserPool_ to the canvas.
 When you add the _UserPool_ resource to the canvas it will expand and contain a number of events.
-These events can be connected to Lambda functions if you want them to trigger custom actions during the signup or login process. _You won’t need to worry about these events in this workshop._
+These events can be connected to Lambda functions if you want them to trigger custom actions during the sign-up or login process. _You won’t need to worry about these events in this workshop._

 ![Add User Pool](./images/02-user-pool.png)